db-benchmarks/db-benchmarks/README.md

 * mongodb vs ferretdb
 * whatever else vs whatever else

-these all are waiting for your contribution.
+These all are waiting for your contribution!

 ### Features wishlist:
 * Measure not only response time, but resource consumption: